dailydotdev/docs/docs/key-features/discussions.md

 <img src="https://daily-now-res.cloudinary.com/image/upload/v1663541915/docs-v2/discussions-3.jpg" alt='Comment modal highlighting the @mention drop-down (6)' width="960" height="540" />

-A list of matches will appear based on what you write, select the person you want to mention (6) and it will auto complete their name for you.
+A list of matches will appear based on what you write, select the person you want to mention (6) and it will auto-complete their name for you.

 Once you post the comment they will be notified that you mentioned them (if they have notifications switched on)